ellipsephp/ellipsephp.github.io/_posts/2018-03-18-psr-15-from-the-outside-in.md

 ## Conclusion

 Classes provided by the [ellipse/handlers](https://githib.com/ellipsephp/handlers) package can be used as a basic way to articulate PSR-15 instances together.
-More complex mechanism are usually used to deal with lists of middleware, like resolving callables and container entries as actual middleware instances.
+More complex mechanisms are usually applied when dealing with lists of middleware, like resolving callables and container entries as actual middleware instances.
 I will present in a future article how this can be achieved with the [ellipse pakages](https://githib.com/ellipsephp).